Eastbourne: 20th century

 After the war, development continued, including the growth of Old Town up the hillside (Green Street Farm Estate) and the housing estates of Hampden Park, Willingdon Trees and Langney.
 During the latter half of the 20th century, there were controversies over the demolition of Pococks, a 15th-century manor house on what is now the Rodmill Housing Estate, and the granting of planning permission for a 19-storey block at the western end of the seafront.
 The latter project (South Cliff Tower) was realised in 1965 despite a storm of protest led by the newly formed Eastbourne and District Preservation Committee, which later became Eastbourne Civic Society, and was renamed the Eastbourne Society in 1999.

-Local conservationists also failed to prevent the construction of the glass-plated TGWU conference and holiday centre (the building now operating as The View Hotel), but were successful in purchasing Polegate Windmill, thus saving it from demolition and redevelopment.
+Local conservationists also failed to prevent the construction of the glass-plated TGWU conference and holiday centre, (Note: The building is now operating as the View Hotel.) but were successful in purchasing Polegate Windmill, thus saving it from demolition and redevelopment.
 Most of the expansion took place on the northern and eastern margins of the town, gradually swallowing surrounding villages.
 However, the richer western part was constrained by the Downs and has remained largely unchanged.
 In 1981, a large section of the town centre was replaced by the indoor shops of the Arndale Centre.

 In the 1990s, both growth and controversy accelerated rapidly as a new plan was launched to develop the area known as the Crumbles, a shingle bank on the coast to the east of the town centre.
 This area, now known as Sovereign Harbour, containing a marina, shops and several thousand houses, along with luxury flats, was formerly home to many rare plants.
 There has been continued growth in other parts of the town, and the central marshland has become farmland and nature reserves.